World’s largest virtual agentic engineering & quality conference

 • Unified test case repository: Version control, tagging, and reusable test modules in one place.
 Update a shared flow once and every case referencing it updates automatically.

-• One-click import: Migrate from spreadsheets or legacy test management tools with automatic field mapping and no data loss.
+• One-click import: Migrate from legacy QA tools with automatic field mapping and zero data loss.
+See the walkthrough on one-click qTest migration in Test Manager.

 Running and tracking execution